bustoutsolutions/siesta/Docs/observers.md

 ### Observers

-UI components can observe changes to a resource, either by implementing the `ResourceObserver` protocol:
+Code can observe changes to a resource, either by implementing the `ResourceObserver` protocol:

 ```swift
 resource.addObserver(self)
 ```

-…or by providing a callback closure (Swift only):
+…or by providing a callback closure:

 ```swift
 resource.addObserver(owner: self) {